sheinsight/react-use/readme.md

 ## 🎉 Introduction

+`@shined/react-use` aims to **reshape the new programming paradigm of React development**.
+It enhances development efficiency, fosters better programming habits, and reduces the reliance on `useEffect` and `useState` by offering a multitude of high-quality, semantic Hooks.
+It encourages developers to gradually adapt to a React development (programming) paradigm that prioritizes '**Hooks first**'.

-`@shined/react-use` is a new Programming Paradigm to reshape React development.
-It's essentially an **SSR-friendly**, **comprehensive**, and **highly optimized** React Hooks library that delivers flexible and efficient hook solutions.
-Fully developed with **TypeScript**, it comes equipped with an interactive documentation filled with rich examples 🔥.
+Fundamentally, it's a **SSR (Server-Side Rendering) friendly**, **comprehensive**, and **highly optimized** React Hooks library that provides flexible and efficient Hook solutions, entirely developed in **TypeScript**, and comes with interactive documentation filled with rich examples 🔥.

-Primarily inspired by [VueUse](https://vueuse.org/), along with influences from [react-use](https://github.com/streamich/react-use), [ahooks](https://ahooks.js.org/), and many other excellent libraries within the community.
-Huge thanks to the Open Source community, especially the authors of the libraries mentioned above, for their great work and inspiration.
+It's primarily inspired by [VueUse](https://vueuse.org/), while also drawing from [react-use](https://github.com/streamich/react-use), [ahooks](https://ahooks.js.org/), and many other outstanding libraries within the community.
+Special thanks to the open-source community, especially the authors of the aforementioned libraries, for their exceptional work and inspiration.

 ## 🚀 Features